 Known around the world as a hero amongst the Titanic survivors, “The Unsinkable” Molly Brown (played by her lookalike, Kathy Bates, in the most recent movie) also fought for women’s rights at a time when suffragists were frequently dismissed – or worse, roughed up.

 You’ll get a flavor for the rags-to-riches life of Margaret Brown on a self-guided tour of her dimly-lit home, encased in Victorian finery.
 By the way – accounts of Brown’s heroism during the sinking of the Titanic were highly exaggerated, fueled mostly by sensationalized articles in international newspapers, like the ones exhibited at the Molly Brown House Museum.

 Confluence Park is as close as you’ll get to a beach in downtown Denver.
 So, on a hot sunny day, join swimmers and kayakers on man-made shoots of whitewater and in the quieter parts of the creek and river.

 One of the largest REIs in the country looms over the spot where Cherry Creek and the South Platte River meet (thus, the Confluence).
 It turned out to be the best place for the adventure outfitter to “build” artificial rapids where customers can try out kayaks before buying.

 SHOP/EAT: 16th Street Mall

-The 1.25 mile 16th Street Mall is like a linear, less flashy, Times Square.
-Mostly, in that tourists love it, and it features a combination of franchise shops and restaurants.
+The 1.25-mile 16th Street Mall is like a linear, less flashy, Times Square.
+Mostly, tourists love it, and it features a combination of franchise shops and restaurants.
 And crowds.
-One advantage over NYC – there’s a free trolley that transports said crowds up and down the length of the walkway, where, yes, you can also find smaller boutiques and at least one cannabis dispensary.
+One advantage over NYC is that there’s a free trolley that transports said crowds up and down the length of the walkway, where, yes, you can also find smaller boutiques and at least one cannabis dispensary.